Bloomsbury Summer School

 BSS Director

 Kathryn E. Piquette received her PhD in Egyptology from University College London (UCL), specialising in early Egyptian writing and art.
-She is a lecturer at the UCL Institute of Archaeology and is a Senior Researcher at the UCL Centre for Digital Humanities, where she teaches digital approaches to cultural heritage and works as an imaging specialist for UCL Advanced Imaging Consultants.
+In addition to lecturing at the UCL Institute of Archaeology, Kathryn is an Honorary Senior Research Fellow at the UCL Department of Information Studies and the Centre for Digital Humanities, where she teaches digital approaches to cultural heritage and works as an imaging specialist for UCL Advanced Imaging Consultants.
 Kathryn took over directorship of BSS in 2019, having directed and coordinated several BSS courses over the past two decades.
 A longstanding member of the Friends of the Petrie Museum, Kathryn has served as Student Representative and Membership Officer, and is now a member of the Board of Trustees.
 She is also a member of the Egypt Exploration Society.
-Her archaeological fieldwork includes excavation in Jordan (Petra) and Egypt (Wadi Natrun, Hierakonpolis, Giza), and work as advanced digital imaging specialist at Qubbet el-Hawa, Deir Anba Hadra, Philae Temple, the C2 Project: Royal Cache Wadi survey, and several other projects in Egypt.
+Her archaeological fieldwork includes excavation in Peru, Jordan (Petra), and Egypt (Wadi Natrun, Hierakonpolis, Giza), and work as advanced digital imaging specialist at Qubbet el-Hawa, Deir Anba Hadra, Philae Temple, the C2 Project: Royal Cache Wadi survey, and several other projects in Egypt.
 Among her publications is the Open Access monograph An Archaeology of Art and Writing: Early Egyptian labels in context (2018) with supporting online database, and the freely available co-edited volume Writing as Material Practice: Substance, surface and medium (2013).
-She is also working on co-edited volumes on the Narmer Palette, Palermo Stone, and the Shabaqo Stone.
+She is also working on publications on the Narmer Palette, Palermo Stone, and the Shabaqo Stone.

 Elizabeth Baquedano is an Honorary Senior Lecturer at the UCL Institute of Archaeology, where she also obtained her PhD.
 She was elected Fellow of the Society of Antiquaries, London in 2021.
 Elizabeth gives regular gallery talks and lectures at the British Museum and around the world.
 Some of her publications include Tezcatlipoca: Trickster and supreme deity (2014) and Aztec Sculpture (1994), chapters in Los Animales y el Recinto Sagrado de Tenochtitlan (2022) and Living with the Dead: Mortuary ritual in Mesoamerica (2011).
 She is also co-editor of Birds and Beasts of Ancient Mesoamerica (2023).